vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

     - `"match"`               - Matches a value
     - `"is defined"`          - Value is defined
 - `defaultTarget` - The name of the next item to execute when none of the cases match.
 If this is set to `end`, it will point to the end of the workflow.
 If this is set to `null`, it will point to the next item or if none, the end of the workflow.
+- `exception` - The name of the next in line item in case an exception is encountered during the execution of the current item.
+If this is set to `null` or empty string, the parameter is ignored.
+If this is set to a string, but it does not exist in the workflow, it will point to the end of the workflow.

 ##### Example